emu-russia/breaks/BreakingNESWiki_DeepL/6502/interrupts.md

 - Circuit for issuing internal signal `DORES`.
 - B Flag

-Three signals `/NMIP`, `/IRQP` and `RESP` come to the input of the circuits from the corresponding input contacts.
+Three signals `/NMIP`, `/IRQP` and `RESP` come to the input of the circuits from the corresponding input pads.

 ## NMI Processing